 But it wasn’t all plain sailing.
 Her outspokenness and her commitment to justice and equality challenged the status quo and went against the cultural norms of her time.

 As a woman in a male-dominated society, St. Brigid faced significant barriers in her advocacy for justice and equality, and many men were resistant to her message and her activism.
-Nevertheless, she continued to speak out and to advocate for the rights of the marginalized, despite the opposition she faced.
+Nevertheless, she continued to speak out and to advocate for the rights of the marginalised, despite the opposition she faced.

 In addition to resistance from men, St. Brigid also faced opposition from those in positions of power and authority, who saw her activism as a threat to their control and influence.
 Despite these challenges, however, she remained steadfast in her commitment to justice and equality.